-Contracts having a total value of not more than \$50,000 (exclusive of GST) may, after consideration of the Tender Evaluation Report, be awarded by three Council personnel, at least two of whom are Department Heads (including the Departmental Head concerned).

-Contracts having a total value of not more than \$100,000 (exclusive of GST) may, after consideration of the Tender Evaluation Report, be awarded by three Council personnel, one of whom must be the Chief Executive Officer, the relevant Group Manager and the other two Departmental Heads (including the Departmental Head concerned).

-Contracts having a total value of \$100,000 (exclusive of GST) and above, may, after consideration of the Tender Evaluation Report, be awarded by a Tenders Working Party, consisting of the Mayor, one Councillor, Chief Executive Officer, the relevant Group Manager and the Departmental Head concerned.
+- Contracts having a total value of not more than \$50,000 (exclusive of GST) may, after consideration of the Tender Evaluation Report, be awarded by three Council personnel, at least two of whom are Department Heads (including the Departmental Head concerned). - Contracts having a total value of not more than \$100,000 (exclusive of GST) may, after consideration of the Tender Evaluation Report, be awarded by three Council personnel, one of whom must be the Chief Executive Officer, the relevant Group Manager and the Departmental Head concerned. - Contracts having a total value of \$100,000 (exclusive of GST) and above, may, after consideration of the Tender Evaluation Report, be awarded by a Tenders Working Party, consisting of the Mayor, one Councillor, Chief Executive Officer, the relevant Group Manager and the Departmental Head concerned.

-3.2.14 In the case of contracts which do not meet the criteria referred to in a) and b) above, the Tender Evaluation Report shall include reasons why it is necessary for the contract to proceed and a recommendation for the source(s) of funds required.
+In the case of contracts which do not meet the criteria referred to in a) and b) above, the Tender Evaluation Report shall include reasons why it is necessary for the contract to proceed and a recommendation for the source(s) of funds required.

-In such cases the "one-over-one" authorisation procedure applies e.g. a contract in 20,000 - 50,000 bracket not complying with a) and b) is referred to the next authorisation level.
+In such cases the "one-over-one" authorisation procedure applies e.g. a contract in \$20,000 - \$50,000 bracket not complying with a) and b) is referred to the next authorisation level.

-3.2.15 The Tenders Working PartyCommittee''s next authorisationauthorisation level is the Council.
+The Tenders Working Party's next authorisation level is the Council.

-3.2.16 Extensions, variations and additions under existing contracts will be dealt with under the terms and conditions of that contract.
+Extensions, variations and additions under existing contracts will be dealt with under the terms and conditions of that contract.

-3.3 Capital Expenditure Approval
+3.4 Capital Expenditure Approval